rsksmart/RSKIPs/IPs/RSKIP419.md

 It should verify:
 - SVP period is ongoing
 (i.e. proposedFederation exists & CURRENT_RSK_BLOCK < PROPOSED_FED_CREATION_BLOCK_NUMBER + SVP_PERIOD)
-- Transaction hash without signatures matches the record in the FUND_TX_HASH_UNSIGNED storage entry
+- Transaction hash without signatures matches the record in the SVP_FUND_TX_HASH_UNSIGNED storage entry

-Once everything is verified, the transaction will be registered and the transaction hash will be saved in a new storage entry, FUND_TX_HASH_SIGNED.
+Once everything is verified, the transaction will be registered and the transaction hash will be saved in a new storage entry, SVP_FUND_TX_HASH_SIGNED.
+Also, the SVP_FUND_TX_HASH_UNSIGNED will be removed from the storage.
 The funding transaction hash signed being saved means that the proof Transaction can be created.

-**Important remark**: This method will be public, meaning any user could call it.
+**Important remark**: this method is public, meaning any user could call it.

 #### Proof transaction creation or validation process failure

 A new method, `processPowpegChangeValidation` will be called from the `updateCollections` method.

 The `processPowpegChangeValidation` will perform some actions if a proposedFederation exists depending on this two scenarios:
 - SVP period ended.
-This implies the validation was not successful.
+Since the proposedFederation still exists, this implies the proof transaction was not received, and therefore that the validation was not successful
     -  The Bridge will emit a new event,

         `COMMIT_FEDERATION_FAILED(blockNumber indexed uint)`
     - The proposed Powpeg will be eliminated.
     - The election will be allowed once again.

-- SVP period didn't end
+- SVP period still ongoing
-    - If the funding transaction signed hash is registered in the FUND_TX_HASH_SIGNED storage entry and the Proof transaction is not created yet, the Bridge will:
+    - If the funding transaction signed hash is registered in the SVP_FUND_TX_HASH_SIGNED storage entry, the Bridge will:
         - Create it as described [here](#proof-transaction)
         - Add it to a new storage set, key `spendTxWaitingForSignatures`
         - Set it in a new Storage entry:
             ```
-            KEY: "SPEND_TX_HASH"
+            KEY: "SVP_SPEND_TX_HASH"
-            VALUE: hash of SVP proof tx
+            VALUE: hash of SVP proof tx without signatures
             ```
+        - Remove the SVP_FUND_TX_HASH_SIGNED from the storage

 ##### Proof transaction